 On 9 March 2023 DLUHC responded to the consultation on changing the revaluation date.
-The response confirmed that it would be proceeding with the change.
-Regulations had been published and the Local Government Pension Scheme (Amendment) Regulations 2023 took effect on 31 March 2023.
+The response confirms that it will be proceeding with the change.
+Regulations have been published which take effect on 31 March 2023.

 "Edinburgh Reforms"

 On 9 December 2022, the Chancellor of the Exchequer announced a set of reforms to drive growth and competitiveness in the financial services sector.
 It has been confirmed that the Government will be consulting in early 2023 on issuing new guidance on Local Government Pension Scheme asset pooling.
 The government will also consult on requiring LGPS funds to ensure they are considering investment opportunities in illiquid assets such as venture and growth capital, as part of a diversified investment strategy.